-449. It is recognised that designing and administering such adjustments would be extremely complex, as the significance of discrepancies across standards varies widely across industries, and even from one MNE group to the next.57 Not requiring any book-to-book harmonisation adjustment will thus significantly facilitate compliance and administration, as well as be consistent with Pillar Two, and the existing CbCR requirement.
+449.425.
+Therefore, not requiring any book-to-book harmonisation adjustment will thus significantly facilitate compliance and administration, as well as be consistent with Pillar Two, and the existing CbCR requirement.

-450. Instead of making book-to-book adjustments, the Amount A tax base may however incorporate some safeguards to ensure that discrepancies across accounting standards do not produce materially inconsistent outcomes among MNE groups after the introduction of Amount A. For example, an ongoing monitoring mechanism of these discrepancies could be introduced as part of the implementation of Amount A. This ongoing monitoring could include performing comparisons across MNE groups in-scope subject to different standards to identify and assess the actual impact of accounting differences on the Amount A tax base over time, and identify any material competitive distortions that would require specific adjustments.
-In addition, a notification requirement could be introduced on members of the Inclusive Framework to inform other jurisdictions about forthcoming changes in accounting standards used for Amount A that could affect the consistent computation of the Amount A tax base.
+450.426.
+Instead of making book-to-book adjustments, the Amount A tax base may however incorporate some safeguards to ensure that discrepancies across accounting standards do not produce materially inconsistent outcomes among MNE groups after the introduction of Amount A. For example, an ongoing monitoring mechanism of these discrepancies could be introduced as part of the implementation of Amount A. This ongoing monitoring could include performing comparisons across MNE groups in-scope subject to different standards to identify and assess the actual impact of accounting differences on the Amount A tax base over time, and identify any material competitive distortions derived from existing or future differences across accounting standards that would require specific adjustments.
+In addition, a notification requirement could be introduced on members of the Inclusive Framework relevant regulatory bodies to inform other jurisdictions about forthcoming changes in accounting standards used for Amount A that could affect the consistent computation of the Amount A tax base.
 The notification requirement would apply to a jurisdiction's relevant body, which in most cases would be expected to be the local accounting standards board that sets the local accounting standards.
 The notification would include an analysis of differences between the given GAAP and IFRS.
 The notification would also be requested when there is a change in an IFRS that is not followed by the local standard.
+Further technical work will be undertaken to design and explore the abovementioned mechanisms.